AndrejMazhenkovski/shopify-nextjs-non-embedded-app/README.md

 - Create an App in your Shopify Partner Account
   - Set https://localhost as the App Url for now
   - Go to `App Setup` -> `Embedded app` and disable `Embed your app in Shopify admin`
+  - Select App Distribution to "Public" (if you need the billing API for subscriptions)
 - Fill out your `.env` file
   - `SHOPIFY_API_KEY`: The Shopify Api key of the app, you have just created
   - `SHOPIFY_API_SECRET_KEY`: The Shopify Api secret key of the app, you have just created